MultiSafepay/docs/content/integrations/webshop-access.md

 Always ensure your **plugin version is up to date**.
 Only then, we can guarantee correct functioning of our solutions.
 Seek assistance from your developer to make sure the basic configurations are in place.

-Check the **changelog **for your plugin to read about any recently added features, and bugfixes.
+Check the **changelog** for your plugin to read about any recently added features, and bugfixes.

-Tip: Before conducting updates, always test via a **staging **environment.
+Tip: Before conducting updates, always test via a **staging** environment.

 ## Third party solutions

-**Note: We cannot guarantee correct behaviour with any third party solutions which are not explicitly mentioned as compatible in our documentation. **
+**Note**: We cannot guarantee correct behaviour with any third party solutions which are not explicitly mentioned as compatible in our documentation.

 If you encounter an issue with payments while using one of our plugin integrations, always try to reproduce the issue with any third party solutions deactivated.
 This gives valuable insights for further investigation.